lit/lit.dev/packages/lit-dev-content/site/docs/tools/production.md

 See [Requirements](/docs/tools/requirements/) for a full list of requirements for building Lit code, which apply to both development and production.

-In addition to those minimim requirements, this page describes optimizations you should consider when preparing code for production, as well as a concrete Rollup configuration that implements them.
+In addition to those minimum requirements, this page describes optimizations you should consider when preparing code for production, as well as a concrete Rollup configuration that implements them.

 ## Preparing code for production {#preparing-code-for-production}